Instagram Font Generator

 Which Fonts Work in Instagram?

-These are not custom fonts â they are standard Unicode characters that Instagram renders natively.
+These are not custom fonts — they are standard Unicode characters that Instagram renders natively.
 Most styles work in Instagram bios, captions, comments, and Stories.
-If a style shows boxes on some devices, try Bold or Script â those have the widest device support.
+But not all styles carry the same level of device support, so it helps to understand the difference before choosing a style for an important post.

 For more tips on building a standout Instagram profile, see our guide on how to get famous on Instagram and our organic Instagram growth guide.